Abhishek08/Docker/DockerSwarm.md

 ###### How to manage Containers or re-create if they Fails/Crash?

 ###### How to Upgrade the Service with Zero DownTime?
-When updating a service, you can define how many containers should be updated at a time and what should happen if the new containers start failing.
-After a certain threshold, Swarm can either stop the update or (as of Docker 17.04) roll back the containers to the previous image and settings.
-Don’t worry about having to bring your boss a coffee tomorrow morning.

 ###### Build-in Service discovery and Load balancing